runhub Svelte Themes

 POST /api/enhance

 Handles image enhancement.
-Accepts multipart form with engine (fal, runninghub, runninghub-detail), image file or URL.
+Accepts multipart form with engine (fal, runninghub, runninghub-detail, runninghub-hd-detail), image file or URL.
 For fal.ai Phota: runs synchronously and returns { filename }.
-For RunningHub engines: submits task and returns { taskId } for polling.
+For RunningHub engines: uploads files to S3 for a temporary presigned URL when needed, submits the URL to RunningHub, and returns { taskId } for polling.

 POST /api/video